Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

       residing there) is a symbol of achieving significant power and status within Orario.
     * **Vertical City:** It functions partly as a vertical city, housing thousands within the Familia complexes on its upper floors.
-* Its reputation is one of **awe, mystery, and immense power**.
+* Its reputation is one of awe, mystery, and immense power.
 It's seen as an immutable, perhaps divine, structure inextricably linked to the city's fate and the adventurers who challenge the Dungeon below.
 It represents both the greatest opportunities and the underlying dangers of Orario.